CCExtractor/ultimate_alarm_clock/README.md

 ### ISAR

 ISAR is the go-to solution for local storage of alarm-related data.
 It facilitates the efficient and structured management of alarm settings and preferences, ensuring that alarms function smoothly even in offline scenarios.
 ISAR optimizes data retrieval, enabling quick access to triggered alarms and user-specific configurations.
 Its performance efficiency and data integrity make it an essential component, ensuring that alarms trigger accurately and promptly.
 ISAR complements Firestore's real-time data synchronization, offering a responsive local data store to enhance the overall user experience.

+The key reasons for utilizing IsarDb are as follows:

+- **Offline Functionality**: IsarDb ensures that alarms function seamlessly even in offline scenarios.
+Users can trust that their alarms will trigger as expected, regardless of their internet connection status.

+- **Performance Optimization**: IsarDb optimizes data retrieval, allowing for quick access to triggered alarms and user-specific configurations.
+It enhances the overall performance and responsiveness of the application.

 The schema for this data is already described above.

 ### Flutter Secure Storage